ARMmbed/mbed-os-5-docs/docs/intros/terms.md

 Pull Request - Used by version-controlled repositories to propose and collaborate on changes.

-REST - Representational State Transfer (API)
+REST - Representational State Transfer (API).

 RTOS - [Real-Time Operating System](/docs/v5.4/reference/api-references.html#rtos).

-RTX -

 Serial - A [protocol](/docs/v5.4/reference/api-references.html#serial) used in data transmission for the transfer of individual bits of information.